itobuztech/chat/README.md

 Set `VITE_API_BASE_URL` in a `.env` file under `webapp/` to point the client to your signaling API (defaults to `http://localhost:3000`).
 The default page:
 - Loads historical messages via the REST API.
+- Opens a WebSocket connection (`ws://<host>/ws`) for signaling and live message delivery.
-- Establishes a WebRTC data channel (using the TURN server) so new texts flow peer-to-peer in real time.
+- Establishes a WebRTC data channel (using the TURN server) so new texts flow peer-to-peer in real time, falling back to server delivery if the peer is offline.

 ## Messaging API
 The Express server exposes lightweight REST APIs that act as the WebRTC signaling and persistence layer for peer messages.